Geethalakshmi-2006/Phase-Modulation-using-NumPy-and-Matplotlib/README.md

 ### Output
 <img width="989" height="890" alt="image" src="https://github.com/user-attachments/assets/ac260dd1-ca27-478c-9cf6-a9f5e2964383" />

-### RESULT
+### Result
 The message signal, carrier signal, and phase-modulated (PM) signal will be displayed in separate plots.
 The modulated signal will show phase variations corresponding to the amplitude of the message signal.

-### Result